- Software Development

 You Don’t Have A Solid Lead Nurture Follow-up Strategy In Place

-If you don’t have a good lead nurture follow up automation in place, then gating your content is a poor idea.
+If you don’t have good lead nurture follow up automation in place, then gating your content is a poor idea.

 You end up squandering resources on converting leads that end up dying off.
 You need to keep the relationship alive through triggered communications and alerts.